 Father Joe’s Villages uses the Harm Reduction Model to empower clients to reach their goals.

-Long before the recent hepatitis A outbreak began its assault on homeless people in San Diego, there was another scourge waging battle: substance abuse.
+Long before the 2017 hepatitis A outbreak began its assault on homeless people in San Diego, there was another scourge waging battle: substance abuse.
 Both situations are complexly intertwined with homelessness and both disproportionately affect individuals experiencing homelessness.

-As we detailed in our blog about hep A last week, older people who contract Hepatitis A have a higher frequency of symptoms and tend to get a more severe illness.
+As we detailed in our blog about hep A, older people who contract Hepatitis A have a higher frequency of symptoms and tend to get a more severe illness.
 Death, from Hep A, while rare, most commonly occurs in persons over 50 years old and those with chronic liver disease.
 Heavy drug or alcohol use can weaken the immune system and cause liver damage leading to chronic liver disease.

 Additionally, substance abuse often occurs alongside other illnesses.
 As UC San Diego psychiatrist and professor Dr. Carla Marienfeld recently said in a Union-Tribune commentary: